 The person who is owed money under a judgment is known as the judgment creditor and the person who owes the money as the judgment debtor.
 Before taking enforcement action, the creditor must serve the debtor with a copy of the judgment made against them and a notice about enforcement options.
 After that, no enforcement action can be taken for seven days.

 The court will only issue an enforcement process when the appropriate document for the enforcement procedure is filed and any fee is paid.

 An enforcement hearing subpoena is a way of finding out the financial status of the debtor, including their source of income and any assets or liabilities.
 The information may be used for a seizure and sale order or a redirection order.

 The enforcement hearing subpoena must be served on the debtor at least 14 days before the hearing date.
-At least 8 days before the hearing date the debtor must give the Court a notice setting out their current financial situation.
+At least eight days before the hearing date the debtor must give the court a notice setting out their current financial situation.